LCK_M_S Wait

 • Indexing: Ensure that appropriate indexes exist so that queries can be executed efficiently without holding locks for longer periods.

-Monitoring LCK_M_S Waits
+Monitoring LCK_M_S Wait Type

 You can monitor LCK_M_S waits using tools like Database Health Monitor or via SQL Server’s Dynamic Management Views (DMVs), such as: